 Once it’s updated itself, it scans the PC for threats and quarantines anything it finds to stop it doing further damage to your system.
 After a quick reboot, the files will be deleted.

 Download here: Emsisoft Emergency Kit

-All-round protection from malicious software that gives you full control over manual scans
+All-round protection from malware that gives you full control over scans

 The free edition of SUPERAntiSpyware detects all forms of malicious software – including adware and spyware – and removes every trace quickly and efficiently.